 Once the crew has dropped anchor, it is time for them to entice the great whites towards the boat.
 Some companies use a chum mixture – a delicious combo of fish bits, bones, and blood – while others employ a scent line.
 As soon as the sharks arrive, you can climb into the cage and get a little closer!

 The cage is made from galvanised steel.
 The spaces between the bars are wide enough for you to get a good view, but narrow enough to make sure the sharks cannot get in!
 Cage sizes vary according to the operator – some are large enough to fit eight persons, which can be comforting if you do not fancy facing the sharks by yourself.
 You can also choose between a dip just under the surface of the water or a full-on dive into the depths.
 If you prefer to stay on board the boat, you will still have plenty of amazing views.
-Do not forget to bring your camera, to get some really impressive holiday snaps!
+Do not forget to bring your camera, to get some really impressive vacation snaps!

 Coming so close to these astonishing sea creatures is a very exciting experience.
 Their motion through the water is effortlessly smooth and the mottled white-and-grey appearance of their skin within the blue-green water is really rather beautiful.
 Those teeth are frightening, though!
-When you see a great white mouth open up to take a bite of chum, the jagged gnashers exposed in a menacing snarl, you will be extremely thankful for the cage’s sturdy steel!
+When you see a great white mouth open up to take a bite of chum, you will be extremely thankful for the cage’s sturdy steel!

 After the experience, the boat sails back to the harbour and some operators provide hot showers and a comforting bowl of soup.

-If you are thinking of taking a holiday in the Western Cape region, and you like the idea of standing centimetres from one of the world’s scariest species, just get in touch with us for more details!
+If you are thinking of taking a vacation in the Western Cape region, and you like the idea of standing centimetres from one of the world’s scariest species, just get in touch with us for more details!